dhanysaputra/demandforecast/README.md

 # Overview

-This repository contains a production-grade demand forecasting system originally developed for a real manufacturing selling batteries and chargers & supply-chain setting:
+This repository contains a production-grade demand forecasting system originally developed for a real manufacturing & supply-chain setting:
 - Forecast demand for purchased & resold components
 - Handle intermittent / lumpy demand
 - Correct for stock-outs using inventory simulation